kvankova/code-embedder/README.md

     ```bash
     poetry install --with dev
     ```
-1. Make changes to the code and run the tests to make sure everything works as expected. ✅
+1. Make changes to the codebase and run the tests to make sure everything works as expected. ✅
     ```bash
     poetry run pytest
     ```